 CDC Guideline Consensus Panel

-AAPM Foundation plans to convene a panel of pain medicine experts in late 2017 to develop practical recommendations for opioid prescribing in light of the 2016 “CDC Guideline for Prescribing Opioids for Chronic Pain,” as well as other professional organization guidelines.
+The AAPM Foundation convened a panel of pain medicine experts to develop practical recommendations for opioid prescribing in light of the 2016 "CDC Guideline for Prescribing Opioids for Chronic Pain," and other professional organization guidelines.

 + READ MORE

-There is a national consensus that opioids have been overprescribed and have contributed to opioid-related mortality.
-Initiatives to address the opioid crisis, however, have posed substantial challenges for the physician treating chronic pain.
-This includes how to optimally treat the estimated 10 million Americans with chronic pain currently on opioids, the role of opioids in palliative care as well as acute pain following operative procedures or trauma, and the limited role of opioids (if any) in chronic pain refractory to other treatments.
+Initiatives to address the opioid crisis have posed substantial challenges for the physician treating chronic pain including how to optimally treat the estimated 10 million Americans with chronic pain currently on opioids, the role of opioids in palliative care as well as acute pain following operative procedures or trauma, as well as the role of opioids in chronic pain refractory to other treatments.
 The panel's recommendations will be submitted for publication to a peer-reviewed clinical journal.

 Spine ERAS Protocol